hundarogborn/TicTacToe/docs/develop.md

 # Building, testing and running the application

-To build the appliation and run the test suite:
+To build the application and run the test suite:
 ```shell
 $ bin/build
 ```